bjldb/amaysim-test/README.md

 - Pricing Rules are categorized as:

-  a.
-Bundling Rule - rules modifying cart based on bundling-related offers and promos
+  * Bundling Rule - rules modifying cart based on bundling-related offers and promos
-  b.
-Computation Rule - rules modifying computation of prices based on offers and promos
+  * Computation Rule - rules modifying computation of prices based on offers and promos
-  c.
-Finalization Rules - rules modifying final cart total based on offers and promos
+  * Finalization Rules - rules modifying final cart total based on offers and promos

 ## C. Limitations